the stained glass guide {to diving in}

 • Butterfly – This pattern sits in my office window, and I love the colors when they play on our basement floor.
 Check out the full how-to here, another fave for sure.

-Have you taken up stained glass, or tried any of these projects?
+Have you taken up stained glass or tried any of these projects?
 We’d love to hear!
-And… We’ve got more coming your way when I have a moment, with some more fun ideas I have up my sleeves.
+And… We’ve got more coming your way when I have a moment, with some more fun ideas up my sleeve.
 So stay tuned, as always.
 Have an inspired day!
 See our entire series here.